-- 6 Insolvency Practitioners should evidence their compliance with SIPs and should, therefore, document their strategies and decision making processes appropriately. - 7 SIPs set out required practice, but they are not statements of the law or the obligations imposed by insolvency legislation itself.
-Where an Insolvency Practitioner is in doubt about any obligation imposed upon them by a SIP, they should obtain appropriate guidance. - 8 SIPs are issued to Insolvency Practitioners under procedures agreed between the insolvency regulatory authorities, acting through the Joint Insolvency Committee.
+- 6 SIPs set principles and key compliance standards with which insolvency practitioners are required to comply.
+Failure to observe the principles and/or maintain the standards set out in a SIP is a matter that may be considered by a practitioner's regulatory authority for the purposes of disciplinary or regulatory action in accordance with that authority's membership and disciplinary rules. - 7 Insolvency practitioners should evidence their compliance with SIPs and should, therefore, document their strategies and decision making processes appropriately. - 8 SIPs set out required practice, but they are not statements of the law or the obligations imposed by insolvency legislation itself.
+Where an insolvency practitioner is in doubt about any obligation imposed upon them by a SIP, they should obtain appropriate guidance. - 9 SIPs are issued to insolvency practitioners under procedures agreed between the insolvency regulatory authorities, acting through the Joint Insolvency Committee.
 They apply to practitioners authorised by each of the bodies listed below: